just-the-docs/just-the-docs-tests/collections/_tests/current.md

 ---
 # Current tests

-Below, a ✅ before a PR summary line indicates that:

-- the link to the title of the PR leads to a page of tests of its observational effect, and
+Below, the link to the title of a PR leads to a page of tests of its observational effect.
-- the tests succeed in the pre-release.

-The absence of a ✅ below indicates that although the PR has been reviewed and merged, tests for it are not yet included on this site.

-{: .note }
+{: .warning }
-Changes to the theme docs website should be tested for _accuracy_.
-Such docs tests have _not_ yet been added!
+This page is outdated.

 # Version 0.4.0 (DRAFT)

-{: .warning }
-Checking the regression tests listed below is **work in progress**.

 ## HEAD